POptUS/IBCDFO/docs/python_dev_env.rst

 Direct use of |tox| venvs
 -------------------------
 Developers are free to use the virtual environments created and managed automatically by |tox|.
-The venvs created for executing the ``coverage``, ``html``, and ``pdf``  tasks, for instance, can be especially useful since
-|ibcdfo| is installed in editable mode for these tasks, which facilitates
-interactive development and testing of the Python code and its documentation.
+The venvs created for executing the ``coverage`` and ``html`` tasks, for instance, can be especially useful since |ibcdfo| is installed in editable mode for these tasks, which facilitates interactive development and testing of the Python code and its documentation.

 To run the full test suite during an interactive debugging session, developers can create a clean version of the ``coverage`` venv and activate it for